Transfer Pricing in Colombia

 - f) When more than 50% of the gross income individually or jointly comes from its partners or shareholders, co-owners, associates, subscribers, or similar;

-- g) When there are consortiums, temporary unions, joint accounts, other forms of association not involving legal entities and other business collaboration contracts.
+- g) When there are consortiums, temporary unions, joint accounts, and other forms of association not involving legal entities, as well as other business collaboration contracts.

 The relationship applies to all the companies and vehicles or non-corporate entities comprising the group, even if their parent company is domiciled abroad.